putneydm/david_site_jekyll/test/_posts/2016/April/2016-04-9-star wars-porno.markdown

 * "You are required to maneuver straight down this trench ..."
 * "It's a small thermal exhaust port right below the main port."
 * "The shaft leads directly to the main reactor ..."
-* "Look at the size of that thing"
+* "Look at the size of that thing!"
-* "Estimated time to firing range 15 minutes"
+* "Estimated time to firing range 15 minutes."
 * "Hold tight."
 * "I'm going in."
-* "Cover me, Porkins"
+* "Cover me, Porkins."
 * "I can hold it."
 * "Enemy fighters coming your way."
 * "He's on me tight."